MarekKowalski/HoloFace/README.md

 Kowalski, M.; Nasarzewski Z.; Galinski G., Garbat P.: " HoloFace: Augmenting Human-to-Human Interactions on HoloLens ", WACV 2018

+## Commercial use
+The landmarks used for training the face alignment models in HoloFace are part of the 300-W and Menpo datasets.
+Note that the licenses for those datasets exclude commercial use.
+You should contact s.zafeiriou@imperial.ac.uk to find out if it's OK for you to use the model files in a commercial product.

 ## Contact
 If you have any questions or suggestions feel free to contact me at <m.kowalski@ire.pw.edu.pl>.